bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 ## Slotted Content

 New in Bridgetown 1.2, you can now contain portions of content in a template file (whether for pages, layouts, or another resources) within "slots".
-These slots can then be rendered higher up the rendering pipeline.
+These content slots can then be rendered higher up the rendering pipeline.
 For example, a resource can define a slot, and its layout can render it.
 Or a layout itself can define a slot and its parent layout can render it.
 You can render slots within partials as well.

-Bridgetown's [Ruby components](/docs/components/ruby) also has its own slotting mechanism.
+Bridgetown's [Ruby components](/docs/components/ruby#slotted-content) also has its own slotting mechanism.

 Here's an example of using slots in ERB templates to relocate page-specific styles up to the HTML `<head>`.